July 11-August 7, 2021

 Registration for the program closes one week prior to the start of each session.

 Enrollment is limited to 16 students per week.
 Those applying after enrollment capacity is reached will be added to the waiting list in the order of receipt of a complete application.
+You may submit an application to be added to the waiting list for weeks without available spaces.
+Please do not include payment information for waiting list applications.

 This program does not carry academic credit; however, we will work with you if you petition your university/college for credit.
 We can supply supporting documentation and evaluation of your participation.
 Many of our previous students have earned credit for their participation.